lenardrommel/washingmachine-analysis/README.md

 # Do students tend to different behaviours when doing their laundry?
-(C) 2023-2024 Judith Henkel, Nalin Puvendran, Lenard Rommel and Kevin Weiss
+(C) 2023-2024 Judith Henkel, Nalin Puvendran, Lenard Rommel and Kevin Weiss A group project for Phillip Hennig's lecture "Data Literacy" at the University of Tuebingen.

 ## Abstract
 We aim to analyze a self-gathered dataset of the washing machine usage of Judith's student dormitory.